NCTN: NCI’s National Clinical Trials Network

 Lead Academic Participating Sites (LAPS)

-Thirty U.S. academic institutions have been selected to receive a Lead Academic Participating Site (LAPS) grant, which is a source of funding created especially for the NCTN.
-Eligible sites were academic research institutions with fellowship training programs, and most of the awardees are NCI-designated Cancer Centers.
+Thirty US academic institutions have been awarded a Lead Academic Participating Site (LAPS) grant, which is a source of funding created especially for the NCTN.
+The sites are academic research institutions with fellowship training programs, and most of the awardees are NCI-Designated Cancer Centers.
 To receive these awards, sites had to demonstrate their ability to enroll high numbers of patients onto NCTN trials, as well as scientific leadership in the design and conduct of clinical trials.

 The 30 LAPS grantees are: